jthmiller/GEN711_S21/trimming.md

 > install something via pip.
 Pip is the python package manager.

 ```
-pip install --upgrade pip
 pip install fastqp
 ```

 > Download data.
-For this lab, we'll be using only 1 sequencing file, which contains 1 million reads.
+For this lab, we'll be using a pair of sequencing files, which contains 1 million reads each (one million pairs).
 This is a tiny dataset.

 ```